Everything standardized, nothing works!

 So I got the disks, the backplane with its SAS connector, a cable adapting to 4x SATA and the controller with 4x SATA.

-I put everything togather and surprise: It didn’t work, the disks did not turn on!
+I put everything together and surprise: It didn’t work, the disks did not turn on!

 I tested them with a USB adapter, they worked fine.
-Even with just the power cable connected the spinup immediatly.
+Even with just the power cable connected they spinup immediately.
 So what’s going on here?!